Caisesiume/Caisesiume/README.md

   <summary align="center">About me </summary>
   <hr>

   <p align="center"> I'm a Swedish guy with a degree in Software Engineering and Management.
 People describe me as creative, smart, and down-to-earth.
-Alike a lot of other people, programming and software development started out as a hobby but is now what I do most of my time awake.
-When I'm not working/studying you might find me playing online games with friends or on my bike.
+Alike a lot of other people, programming, and software development started as a hobby but is now what I do most of my time awake.
+When I'm not working/studying, you might find me playing online games with friends or on my bike.
 Besides that, I enjoy spending my time on <a href="https://twitch.tv/">Twitch</a>.

-  <p align="center">Besides programming, I also have experience with graphic design and animations from studies prior to my degree.
-I find it fun so it's not uncommon that I do a few side projects in that field every now and again.
+  <p align="center">Beyond programming, I also have experience with graphic design and animation from studies before my degree.
+I find it fun, so it's not uncommon that I do a few side projects in that field.
 Adobe Photoshop and Adobe After Effects are the two software I have worked with the most.
-I have always found it to be super interesting and a dream would be to somehow combine software development with graphic design/animation.</p>
+I have always found it to be super interesting, and a dream would be to somehow combine software development with graphic design/animation.</p>

   <hr>
 </details>